 There is no central source of data that collects and reports the average interest rates that business owners are paying on all types of small business loans and financing.

 Understand, then, that the term “average rate” may sometimes refer to common interest rates being offered by various lenders.
-There is a tremendous range in the interest rates that may be offered in 2023: anywhere from as little as 4% (for the most qualified borrowers getting loans from banks), to as high as 100% for some types of fast financing.
+There is a tremendous range in the interest rates that may be offered in 2024: anywhere from as little as 3.5% (for the most qualified borrowers getting loans from banks), to as high as 100% or more for some types of financing.

 When searching for a business loan, you might come across several types of lenders, including large national banks, small community banks and credit unions, online banks, microlenders, and more.
 Some lenders also make SBA loans, which are partially guaranteed by the U.S. Small Business Administration.